shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "And I talked about how I would never do that because cats are evil and I like killing them and—"

 Ersie reached out and put a paw on Mudrich's mouth.
-"Yes yes yes, but Muddy,"
+"Yes, yes, yes, but Muddy,"

 "Hmmm?"
 Mudrich stared daftly at the cat paw on her mouth.
+She gave it a light sniff and scowled.

 "I need your help.
 You see, I… I put on the boots…"

-"Your hand looks weird…" Mudrich squinted in the dark, grabbing Ersie’s paw.
+"Your hand smells weird…" Mudrich squinted in the dark, grabbing Ersie’s paw.
 "What did you do to it?"

 "I turned into a cat."